dense-analysis/ale/README.md

-If you're running ALE in Neovim with [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) for configuring particular language servers.
-ALE will automatically disable its LSP functionality for any language servers configured with nvim-lspconfig by default.
+If you're running ALE in Neovim with [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) for configuring particular language servers, ALE will automatically disable its LSP functionality for any language servers configured with nvim-lspconfig by default.
 The following setting is applied by default: